4.9-Stars

 Smoke Detector

-Check batteries and replace them if low
+Check batteries and replace them if low.

 If your battery-operated smoke alarms keep beeping, you should check the inside of the device for battery obstructions.
 After you have finished removing any obstacles, make sure the battery drawer is completely closed.
 Examine batteries for corrosion or look for a low battery warning light.
-Replace any batteries over a year old with new lithium ones.
+Replace any batteries that are over a year old with new lithium ones.
 Recheck the alarm after installation.

 Look for the manufacturing date to know if the old